+The goal of the Benefits Ambassadors Program is to recruit interested and able faculty and staff to act as liaisons to the University’s Benefits team in an effort to promote overall health campus wide.
 The ambassadors will help inform and motivate colleagues to achieve healthier lifestyles by providing information on the variety of benefits resources available, sharing suggestions and ideas in committee meetings and actively advocating health and wellness benefits among their co-workers.
-Benefits ambassadors will have the opportunity to learn about initiatives and schedule programming pertaining but not limited to: family friendly, retirement, financial benefits, medical benefits, Center for Healthy Living and leaves/time off.
+Ambassadors support the Benefits team in their mission:

 The Benefits team is committed to designing, delivering and servicing high quality, affordable benefit programs.
 They leverage innovative and up-to-date tools, education and communication to meet the diverse needs of faculty and staff and their families.
 The team pledges to support members of the University community with outstanding customer service as they actively pursue improved health and financial well-being.